|Manufacturers of plugs

 safety helmets and injection molding techniques for automotive

-Manufacture of Bakelite press material and end products.
-Founded in the
+Manufacturer of Bakelite press material and end products in Zandvoort.

 late 1930s, but production could not start before 1947.
 Bakelite